Poshmark is an online marketplace to buy and sell gently used items, mostly geared to designer and name-brand clothing.

-As a buyer, there were so many times when I’d bounce from a seller’s page because the item listed had blurry or dark photos, and no clear description or return policy.
+As a buyer, there were so many times when I’d bounce from a seller’s page because the item listed had blurry or dark photos and no clear description or return policy.
 Next.

 It still surprises me how sloppy some sellers are with photos.
-Images are sometimes dark, hard to see (especially black or darker colored items), or the close up is blurry and you don’t know what you’re looking at.
+Images are sometimes dark, hard to see (especially black or darker-colored items), or the close-up is blurry, and you don’t know what you’re looking at.

-As awesome as smartphones are these days, sometimes it doesn’t capture the color of an item true to life, so instead of customers wondering if the item was olive green or grey, just write it in the description.
+As awesome as smartphones are these days, sometimes it doesn’t capture an item’s color true to life.
+Instead of customers wondering if the item was olive green or grey, just write it in the description.

 I can’t stress this enough: be as detailed and descriptive as possible, and take quality photos.
-Poshmark allows you to take up to eight photos for your item.
+Poshmark allows you to take up to eight photos of your item.

-Take advantage of that and use all eight to show your item in different angles, close ups and model it if you can.
+Take advantage of that and use all eight to show your item from different angles, close-ups, and model it if you can.
 It helps to see what the item looks like when worn, rather than just dangling on a hanger.

-1. Take photos in natural lighting.
+1. Take photos in natural lighting

 If you can’t, make sure it’s brightly lit inside.

-2. Use a comparison item in your photos.
+2. Use a comparison item in your photos

 For example, I once sold some tiny diamond stud earrings, so I put a penny in the photo so customers could compare the size.

-3. Use a seamstress tape measure.
+3. Use a seamstress tape measure

 Lay clothing flat with the tape measure in the photo so you don’t have to write it out in the description, which many customers don’t read anyway.

-4. Be upfront about any and all flaws the item may have.
+4. Be upfront about any and all flaws the item may have

 This not only helps minimize returns but if you want to continue selling on Poshmark, gaining as many positive reviews will help keep your business going.